ezpaarse-project/ezmesure/README.md

 ## Usage

-### Get and use your token
+### Get your authentication token

-You will need a token in order to use the API and Kibana.
-Start by browsing the profile page at https://localhost/front/#/profile and log in with your identity provider.
-Once logged, your token will appear and a cookie will be stored so that you can browse kibana right away.
+An authentication token is required in order to use the API.
+Navigate to https://localhost/myspace and log in with your identity provider.
+Once logged, grab your token in the authentication tab.

+**NB**: in order for the Shibboleth authentication to work, the hostname **MUST** match the one that have been declared for the service provider.
+You'll need to change your DNS settings for local testing.

 To use your token, add the following header to your requests: `Authorization: Bearer <token>` (replace `<token>` with your actual token)